connorrothschild/v2/content/home/contact.md

 title = "Let's Connect."
 subtitle = """
 I love learning and teaching new things.
-Feel free  to reach out through any of the mediums below to get in touch!
+If you have questions about my work or see an opportunity to collaborate, please reach out.
 """

 # Automatically link email and phone?